masudtalukdar/UDHR-Ontology-Project---Knowledge-Representation/README.md

 ## Acknowledgments

-This project was developed as part of the Knowledge Representation course at the University of Verona - Italy, based on guidelines provided by the course instructor [Matteo Cristani](#https://www.di.univr.it/?ent=persona&id=62&lang=en#tab-didattica)
+This project was developed as part of the Knowledge Representation course at the University of Verona - Italy, based on guidelines provided by the course instructor, [Matteo Cristani](https://www.di.univr.it/?ent=persona&id=62&lang=en#tab-didattica).